Created by Calebovitsch

 There are some cards that synergize with the Warp mechanic itself, but they are few and far between.
 The best known from these is Cloudsnake Matriarch – a Primal flier with good stats that would have been playable even without its abilities.
 There are two more Warp payoffs, i.e. Ancient Clocktower, which makes all your Warped units much bigger and Terror on the Mountain, which stuns a unit each time you Warp.
 Workshop Forge and Trickster Mage make your Warp cards cheaper, but that is usually too much setup for what it is worth.

-Three more curated cards are worth a mention here.
-Meditation and Excavate put one of your cards on top of your deck.
+One more curated card is worth a mention here.
+Nesting Avisaur puts one of your cards on top of your deck.
 While usually that is just card disadvantage and would be considered a large drawback, that drawback is neutralized if you can Warp said card from the top of your deck without losing a card draw.
-Another older card that has a new, interesting role is On the Hunt.
-If you have a Warp card on top of your deck, but would like to play it on your next turn, you can create a Hellhound that is essentially delaying the Warp card by a turn, thus allowing you to mix On the Hunt‘s disadvantage with the card-Warping advantage.

 Scout is a well-known and liked mechanic that allows you to filter through your deck.
 Prior to this draft format it was used just for that, with an after-thought that Scouting a card to the bottom of your deck half the time means you are not drawing a dead card half the time, thus drawing a card that was deeper a turn ahead.
 Long story short, it is usually treated as drawing half a card.
 Kind of.
 Sort of.